siyuan-note/user-guide-en_US/2 FAQs.md

 ## Why is pit.exe reported as a Trojan virus?
 {: id="20201228141919-1rv31v8"}

 The pit.exe located in the resources folder of the installation directory is the SiYuan update program, which is responsible for pulling the update package from and decompressing the update.
-{: id="20201228141919-vgwyjy9"}

 As for why the Trojan horse virus was reported, we don't know.
 We have opened [pit source](https://github.com/siyuan-note/pit).
 Developers are welcome to contribute, thank you.
+{: id="20201228141919-vgwyjy9"}

+## Why does WebDAV report error 503 after connecting?
+{: id="20201231103013-nxyusb6"}

+This error is returned by the WebDAV provider interface.
+Generally, it is because SiYuan calls the interface too frequently, which causes the provider to limit the interface service.
+When connecting to WebDAV, please specify the specific folder path in the service address column, such as: `https://dav.jianguoyun.com/dav/My Notes Folder/`, please do not use `https://dav.jianguoyun.com/dav/` directly.
-{: id="20201228141919-c8sel2o"}
+{: id="20201231103013-qoubp11"}

 ## Do I need to pay for it?
 {: id="20201224120448-0rqote3"}